anaruz-source/todo-list-application/README.md

 Note:
 we faced this error while make this project:
-"Class Doctrine\Persistence\Mapping\Driver\Annotation Driver does not exist" We deal with it by deleting inflector and persistence as they're deprecated! then deleted composer.lock we run: composer install, everything worked fine! this tweak resolved also this error:
+"Class Doctrine\Persistence\Mapping\Driver\Annotation Driver does not exist" We deal with it by deleting inflector it's deprecated! then deleted composer.lock we run: composer install, everything worked fine! this tweak resolved also this error:
 [Symfony\Component\Console\Exception\LogicException] An option named "connection" already exists.